 Jennifer Smith, Commonwealth Beacon | June 6, 2025

-A Plymouth County judge denied a request to delay enforcement of the MBTA Communities Housing Law, giving Massachusetts towns until July to comply.
-The court rejected claims that the law would overload infrastructure as speculative, affirmed that funding programs are available to support the mandate, and ruled that the state auditor’s findings have no legal standing.
+A Plymouth County judge denied a request to delay enforcement of the MBTA Communities Housing Law, requiring Massachusetts towns to comply by July.
+The court dismissed claims that the law would overload infrastructure as speculative, affirmed the availability of funding programs to support the mandate, and ruled that the state auditor’s findings hold no legal standing.

 International TOD News